Brad Keselowski: 2014: Redemption

 Keselowski started his 2014 season by finishing second to Denny Hamlin in the Sprint Unlimited.

 In the Budweiser Duel, Keselowski led 34 laps early, until the cycle of green-flag pit stops.
-However, he was caught speeding and ended up finishing dead last, three laps down.
+However, he was caught speeding and ended up finishing last, three laps down.
 He still made the Daytona 500 under an owner's points provisional.
 In the Daytona 500, Keselowski started 33rd, led thirteen laps, and finished third.

 At Phoenix, Keselowski clinched his first pole of the season with a record lap speed of 139.384 mph.
 He was the first driver to win a pole position under the two-round version of the new "knockout" qualifying procedure.
 Keselowski led three laps and finished third.

 At Las Vegas, Keselowski and Joey Logano swept the front row again, with Logano winning the pole.
 He led 53 laps and overtook Dale Earnhardt Jr. for the lead on the last lap after Earnhardt Jr. ran out of fuel to score his first win of the season.
 Keselowski was very emotional about his win because it automatically qualified him in the Chase; redemption from 2013 when he did not make the Chase.

-At Martinsville a few weeks later, Keselowski got into a feud with former Penske teammate Kurt Busch.
+At Martinsville, a few weeks later, Keselowski got into a feud with former Penske teammate Kurt Busch.
 On pit road, Keselowski stopped for a stalled Kasey Kahne.
 Kurt didn't react in time and rammed Brad from behind.
 Keselowski replied by giving Busch a hand gesture on the track at lap 87.
 Kurt Busch threatened to "(expletive) Brad's face up."
 Kurt calmed down and went on to win the race.
 This incident remains a topic of debate.

-Keselowski nearly won the Toyota Owners 400 a few weeks later but engaged in a battle with Matt Kenseth and Jeff Gordon which allowed teammate Joey Logano to take the lead and ultimately the win with four laps left.
+Keselowski nearly won the Toyota Owners 400 a few weeks later but engaged in a battle with Matt Kenseth and Jeff Gordon, which allowed teammate Joey Logano to take the lead and ultimately the win with four laps left.
 Kenseth had repeatedly blocked Keselowski, trying to keep him from winning the race.
 Keselowski showed displeasure with Kenseth after the race, pointing his finger at him and throwing his gloves into his car.
 Keselowski called Kenseth's blocking "mind-boggling".
-However, though Keselowski was upset with Kenseth, he jumped onto the hood of Logano's car and gave him a thumbs up.
+However, though Keselowski was upset with Kenseth, he jumped onto the hood of Logano's car and gave him a thumbs-up.
 Keselowski and Logano are great friends off and on track.